-After World War II, the German capital of Berlin was split into East and West Berlin – the East run by the Soviet Union and the West by the U.S., Great Britain, and France.
-Reuter became West Berlin’s mayor at this time.
+Ernst Reuter was the mayor of West Berlin during the early years of the Cold War.
 As the Soviets tried to block access to West Berlin, Reuter became the spokesman for the West Berlin citizens, appealing to the world before a crowd of 300,000 to not abandon Berlin.
 In response, the Allies coordinated the “Berlin Airlift,” a massive effort of over 200,000 flights to provide supplies.

 Thomas Masaryk was born in Austria-Hungary, and later became the founder and first president of the Czechoslovakia Republic.
 Masaryk was a member of the Austrian parliament, and tried to reform the Hapsburg Empire into a democratic state.
 After the Austria-Hungary Empire was dissolved following World War I, Masaryk was named head of the Provisional Government.
 He was elected first President of the Czechoslovak Republic in November 1918.

 Born in Poland, Ignacy Paderewski was arguably the finest musician of his era, and also famed for his wit.
 Paderewski frequently performed before huge crowds in the US and championed Poland’s independence.
 He later served as its third Prime Minister.

 Born in the Grand Duchy of Finland, Carl Gustaf Emil Mannerheim rose to the rank of general in the Russian army.
 When Finland was at war with the Soviet Union between 1939 and 1944, Mannerheim became commander of Finland’s armed forces.
 He later served as Marshal and President of Finland.